-We are no longer accepting applications for the 2019-2020 Fulbright Visiting Scholar Program.
-The application window for the 2020-2021 program will open in October.
+We are currently accepting applications for the 2020-2021 Fulbright Visiting Scholar Program.

 This program brings scholars and experienced professionals to the United States to conduct full-time, non-degree advanced research at the postdoctoral level (research category); to engage in full-time lecturing (teaching) at the college or university level (lecture category); or to pursue a combination of research and lecturing (lecture/research category.)
 Grantees establish professional contacts in their academic field, enhance their scholarly work, gain international experience and personal enrichment, and help promote mutual understanding between the two nations.
 In addition to their primary research or lecturing activities, grantees may be asked to give public talks, mentor students, and otherwise engage with the U.S. academic community.

 Grants are awarded from three months up to a full academic year (eight to ten months).
 Candidates may apply for one of the following grant categories: research, lecture, or combined lecture/research.
 Most academic fields of study are eligible.
 As a Fulbright Visiting Scholar, research activities must not involve direct clinical patient contact.
 Funded by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA), the program is administered by the Council for International Exchange of Scholars (CIES), a division of the Institute of International Education (IIE).

 Apply online for the 2020-2021 Fulbright Visiting Scholar Program from October 28, 2019 through December 6, 2018 at 23:59 local time.